 In addition, the Shipley BD model and almost all of the best practices being taught to support it focus on winning a single RFP.
 In the real-world organizations work on multiple opportunities at the same time.
 So, how do you take a model set up for a single opportunity and apply it in the real-world where you are managing across multiple opportunities?

-In this article, we will walk you through 3 Steps to “operationalize” the Shipley BD model.
+In this article, we will walk you through 3 Steps to “operationalize” the Shipley BD model in a practical way.
 By operationalize we mean take if from paper and make it actionable in a modern workplace.
 The article is for those of you that believe in the basic approach of the model and want to be able to drive the BD, capture and proposal work across your organization in a consistent manner.
 The objective is to show you how the work can be made more consistent and be more manageable across multiple opportunities.
-We then have a video at the end to show you what this looks like when you have it implemented in a software program.
-We’ll show you the Shipley elements within R3 WinCenter.
+At the end you’ll be able to see how R3 has done this by embedding the best practices into our R3 WinCenter business solution.